krvarma/azure-functions-nats-extension/custom-extension-part1.md

 An Attribute class defines every Trigger and Binding.
 An Attribute class defines all the parameters and configuration values for the trigger or extension.

 Attribute class is a crucial component in custom extension.
 When a consumer defines a trigger or binding, the system looks for a corresponding attribute class and initialize it.
-For example, if a consumer specifies a RabbitMQTrigger trigger, the system looks for RabbitMQAttribute class.
+For example, if a consumer specifies a RabbitMQTrigger trigger, the system looks for RabbitMQTriggerAttribute class.
 When a consumer specifies a RabbitMQ binding, the system looks for RabbitMQAttribute.
 Similarly, for KafkaTrigger, the system looks for KafkaTriggerAttribute, for Kafka binding, the system looks for KafkaAttribute.

 ## Custom Trigger
 To create a custom Trigger, we need to: